What types of organizations are eligible to host a Fellow?

 - Staff currently employed full-time by the host organization, including Fellows, are ineligible to apply for the Fellowship.
 (Interns currently working for the partner organization are, however, eligible to apply.)

-- We do not support Fellowship projects focused on lobbying or advocacy aimed at influencing specific legislation.
+- We do not support Fellowship projects focused on lobbying or advocacy aimed at influencing specific legislation or political campaigns.

 - We do not support Fellowship projects that focus exclusively on providing direct services to individuals.